SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Clarivate Plc of a Class Action Lawsuit and a Lead Plaintiff Deadline of March 25, 2022 - (NYSE: CLVT)

-NEW YORK, March 9, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice on behalf of shareholders of Clarivate Plc.
+NEW YORK, March 16, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Clarivate Plc.

 Shareholders who purchased shares of CLVT during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.